Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 **So she told him what she didn't want.** She didn't want him tapping on the desk.

-#### In nonviolent communication, we tell people what we do want, rather than what we don't want.
+#### In Nonviolent Communication, we tell people what we do want, rather than what we don't want.

-So if she had ended on a request of the kind that were advocating and nonviolent communication, she would have said, Would you be willing to lay your pencil down on the desk, without tapping. **You can add that what you don't want, after you've said what you do.** We want to make clear request after we have made our needs clear.
+So if she had ended on a request of the kind that were advocating and Nonviolent Communication, she would have said, Would you be willing to lay your pencil down on the desk, without tapping. **You can add that what you don't want, after you've said what you do.** We want to make clear request after we have made our needs clear.
 We need to also know the difference between a wish and a clear request.
 A wish says generally what we would like to happen in the future.

 (38:11)
 So if she had said to him, I would like more awareness on your part of how this is disrupting the class.
 That would be a wish she would be telling him what she wants him to be aware of, but not telling him what she wants him to do at this moment.

-In nonviolent communication when we've expressed a need that isn't met, we **end on a clear request** of what we want back at this moment.
+In Nonviolent Communication when we've expressed a need that isn't met, we **end on a clear request** of what we want back at this moment.
 The request needs to be an action language.

 We cannot use vague language like I want you to help me.
 What does that mean?
 In different contexts, it could mean quite different things.